gerard33/sony-bravia/README.md

 ## Information
 The plugin will show information from your Sony Bravia TV in Domoticz.
 It will work on Sony Bravia models 2013 and newer.
-Also tested on Sony Bravia X8509C with Android.
+Also tested on Sony Bravia X8509C and 55SD8505 with Android.
 (Although not sure yet it will work on all Android TV's, maybe some models need simple IP control.)

 **Information on the TV channel and program are only showed when you use the built-in TV tuner.
 Otherwise for example HDMI1 will be shown.**